 However, many interviews are done online now, so what’s the equivalent?
-Make sure your equipment is ready and be early, show the employer you are interested in the role.
+Make sure your equipment is ready and be early, and show the employer you are interested in the role.
 Something you might not have thought of is to make sure that you are in clear view of the camera, sit up straight and smile.
 It will go a long way!

 More than 70% of communication is non-verbal and 55% of that is through body language, so make it count!

-People will see through a façade, your own personality will be much better than a fake one.
+People will see through a façade, and your own personality will be much better than a fake one.
 Approachability, personality and a friendly face go a long way towards convincing potential employers that you’re the right fit for the job.